nightingaleproject/vrdr-dotnet/README.md

 Console.WriteLine(ijeString);
 ```

-A quick example of converting an IJE string to a FHIR Death Record:
+An example of converting an IJE string to a FHIR Death Record:
 ```cs
 // Construct a new IJEMortality instance from an IJE string IJEMortality ije = new IJEMortality("..."); // This will convert the IJE string to a DeathRecord